rhyslwells/Data-Archive/content/standardised/Gradient Descent.md

   - GD
 ---
 >[!Summary]
 > Gradient descent is an optimization algorithm used to minimize errors in a model by adjusting its parameters iteratively.
-It works by moving in the direction of the steepest decrease of the [[loss function]].
+It works by moving in the direction of the steepest decrease of the [[Loss function]].
 ### Gradient Descent

 Uses the difference quotient.